 - Heat the oil in a stir-fry pan.
 Add the garlic and sauté over low heat for a minute or so.

-- Turn the heat up to high and add the broth as well as the baby corn, its liquid, and ginger.
+- Turn the heat up to high and add the broth, baby corn with its liquid, and ginger.
 Bring to a slow boil.

 - Serve at once over cooked rice noodles or rice.